Skip to main content

 • Are you finding it difficult to adjust to the education system in the UK?

-• Is this the right time for you to be at university at all?
+• Is this the right time for you to be at university?

 If these questions sound familiar, it is important to get accurate information before making a decision:

-• A Counsellor, Mental Health Adviser or Welfare Adviser in the Advice and Counselling Servicecan help you to think through your options and offer you support with practical, financial, immigration, mental health or other personal issues.
+• The Advice and Counselling Servicecan help you to think through your options and offer you support with practical, financial, immigration, mental health or other personal issues.

 • Your Personal Adviser or Tutor in your academic school can advise you about the academic options are available to you.
 There is a Student Support Officer in most academic schools and they are usually your first point of contact for this type of issue.
 They can advise on the academic implications and options for your course.